 - 8 fresh basil leaves

 - 1 tablespoon lemon or lime juice

-- Bring the quinoa and chicken broth to a boil in a saucepan; reduce heat to a simmer and cover the pan.
-Simmer until the broth is absorbed, the quinoa is fluffy, about 12 minutes.
+Bring chicken broth to a boil in a saucepan then add quinoa; reduce heat to a simmer and cover the pan.
+Simmer until the broth is absorbed, the quinoa is fluffy, about 14-17 minutes.